 Some preference will be given to departments with limited resources for securing distinguished scholars as outside speakers; please note if this is a consideration in your situation.

-Applications should be limited to 2 pages and should be submitted by email as a Word attachment to Margaret M. Chin (firstname.lastname@example.org) by February 1, 2016.
+Applications should be limited to 2 pages and should be submitted by email as a Word attachment to Japonica Brown-Saracino (email@example.com) by February 1, 2017.
 Please contact her with any questions.